gheenie/prog-big-data-analytics-project-2/report.md

 ```

 The above script is for Task 6.1.
 It should be run on cqlsh.
 INSERT INTO statements are required for each row in Cassandra unless a different method is used.
-Indices are created for 'country' and 'city' to facilitate the queries in Tasks 6.2 - 6.5.
+Indices are created for 'country' and 'city' to facilitate the queries in Tasks 6.3 and 6.5 by allowing me not to use ALLOW FILTERING.

 ```
 # Import the driver